madda-conte/madda-conte.github.io/_pages/about.md

 I am a Senior Research Economist at the <a href='https://www.ipp.eu'>***Institut des Politiques Publiques***</a> and the <a href='https://www.parisschoolofeconomics.eu/'>***Paris School of Economics***</a>.

 My research topics are **economic geography and labor economics**.
-I am also increasingly interested in topics in **environmental economics**, which I aim to study from a labor and spatial perspective.
+I am also increasingly interested in topics in **environmental economics**, which I study from a labor and spatial perspective.

 In November 2024 I defended my PhD in Economics at <a href='https://crest.science'>*CREST*</a> & <a href='https://www.ip-paris.fr'>*Institut Polytechnique de Paris*</a> under the supervision of Benoît Schmutz and Isabelle Méjean.